-The tax treatment is the same as it is for donations of any stock to a qualified charity (gifts of stock are covered by another FAQ).
+The tax treatment is the same as it is for donations of any stock to a qualified charity (gifts of stock are covered by another FAQ and an article elsewhere on this website).
 After you have held the stock for more than one year, at the time of the donation you get a tax deduction equal to the fair market value of the stock (not to your cost basis).
 For stock acquired from an option exercise or an ESPP purchase, the holding period begins on the day after exercise/purchase, while for restricted stock it starts on the day after vesting.

 For public companies with an active market in their stock, the fair market value is the average between the high and the low stock prices on the delivery date, unless the stock is still subject to resale and transfer restrictions.
 For the stock of pre-IPO companies, you need a valuation by appraisal or some other reasonable valuation method (see IRS Revenue Ruling 59-60, which lists valuation factors and explains that no general formula can be used in every private company situation).
 The delivery date is when the stock is valued and determines the deduction year.

 With your tax return, you need to file IRS Form 8283 for your noncash charitable contribution.
 The instructions for the form explain the rules that apply when you must obtain and include a written appraisal.
 For example: With private-company stock valued at $10,000 or less, a qualified appraisal is not needed (it is for higher amounts), but the charity needs to explain how it determined the valuation (see Section B, Part 1).
 For a donation of publicly traded stock, you do not need an appraisal, but you do need to report the donation on Section A of Form 8283.